-Sustainability indicators measure how the sustainable objectives of this financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 The Fund integrates sustainability factors into its investment process, as set out in more detail below and in the "Investment Strategy" section of the Prospectus.